victorpoughon/torchlensmaker/roadmap.md

 Can combine absolute positioning and relative positioning with constraints to make absolute with constraints

-## Export 3D

-* 3d export for bezier spline
-* 3d export for piecewise line

 ## New SVG rendering

 * Add custom svg rendering, using maybe svg.py or equivalent, and a custom ipython _repr_javascript_ to allow pan / zoom etc.
 * Possibly use a JS library like https://github.com/bumbu/svg-pan-zoom#demos

-## 3D display improvements
+## 3D export and display improvements

+* 3d export for bezier spline
+* 3d export for piecewise line

 * EITHER display 3D models with https://github.com/bernhard-42/three-cad-viewer
 * OR use stock build123d viewer, customize it

+* export full optical stack

 ## Images and Objects

-add tlm.PointSource(height, beam_angle)
-add tlm.PointSourceAtInfinity(angle, beam_diameter)

 add source_coordinate tensor to OpticalData

-> Parametric coordinate of the ray's source point on the shape that emitted the ray
+> Normalized parametric coordinate of the ray's source point on the shape that emitted the ray
 > source_coordinates

 add tlm.Object (= multiple point sources, varying height) add tlm.ObjectAtInfinity (= multiple points sources at infinity, varying angles)

-replace parallelbeamuniform with PointSourceAtInfinity()

 move loss compute to optical elements